 Q13.
 What will happen if my licence is due to expire?

-Level 2 coaches will need to sign the updated coach’s code of conduct.
+If you’ve not already done so on the course, Level 2 coaches will need to sign the updated coaches code of conduct.
 Those coaches with a current DBS in place will then receive an updated licence card linked to the DBS expiry date during which time coaches must complete a Safeguarding and Protecting Children workshop.

 Coaches without a current DBS or have less than 6 months to the DBS expiry date must send in a DBS form to obtain a new check.
-Once the DBS has been confirmed and the coach has signed up to the coach’s code of conduct, a licence card will be issued.
-Coaches must then undertake a Safeguarding and Protecting Children workshop during the licence period.
+Once the DBS has been confirmed, an SPC completed and the coach has signed up to the coaches code of conduct, a licence card will be issued.

 Q14.
 I’m a Level 1 coach and haven’t received an ID Card/Licence, do I need one?